Whizzie99/Reaction-timer-game/README.md

 # reaction_timer
-A game that ranks you based on the number of seconds it takes you respond to the click instruction
+A game that ranks you based on the number of seconds it takes you respond to the click instruction.
+Have fun playing 👍🏽
 ## Project setup
 ```
 npm install